Siemens-Healthineers/K2s/docs/op-manual/installing-k2s.md

 - `--force-online-installation`, offline artifact cleanup, and `--k8s-bins`

-Native Linux exposes `--worker-cpus`, `--worker-memory`, `--worker-disk`, and `--windows-iso-path`; Windows hosts do not expose these options.
-In an install configuration, the corresponding resource fields belong to the `worker` node entry and `windowsIsoPath` supplies the media location.
+Native Linux exposes `--worker-cpus`, `--worker-memory`, `--worker-disk`, and `--windows-qcow2-path`; Windows hosts do not expose these options.
+In an install configuration, the corresponding resource fields belong to the `worker` node entry and `windowsQCOW2Path` supplies the prepared image location.

 The administrator invoking `sudo` receives the generated kubeconfig at `~/.kube/config` after a successful installation.